 Jeep drivers will wait until the jeeps are full, squeezing in 12 to 14 people, before leaving.
-Taking the bus will add a few hours of travel time, as they are local (non-air conditioned) passenger buses.
-Buses are actually more comfortable than crowded jeeps though!
-The buses start running at 4 a.m. and go all the way to Badrinath.
+Taking the bus will add a few hours of travel time, as they're local government-run buses.
+Although the buses aren't air conditioned and their seats don't recline, they're actually more comfortable than crowded jeeps!
+The buses start running at around 5 a.m., from near Haridwar railway station, and go all the way to Badrinath.
 However, there's a possibility of getting stranded between Joshimath and Badrinath if the notoriously unpredictable weather takes a turn for the worse in the late afternoon.

 The road is notorious for landslides during the monsoon and the journey can be arduous.

 Another option is to take a bus from Rishikesh to Srinagar (not in Kashmir!) or Rudraprayag, and a shared taxi from there to Badrinath.
 They run frequently and the drivers aren't so concerned about filling the jeeps to maximum capacity.

 When traveling from Joshimath to Badrinath, it's advisable to leave Joshimath early in the morning (by 8 a.m.).
 The traffic is often regulated during peak season in May and June, with vehicles only allowed to go in certain directions at certain times due to the narrowness of the road.
 The scenery is spectacular though!

 Darshan (Viewing the Deity) at Badrinath Temple